DTI is a self-owned and not-for-profit institution working for technologically-based progress. Numerous testing laboratories support this effort.

 supports aviation with global standards for airline safety, security, efficiency and sustainability.

-They will develop best practice regarding fuel supply and logistics in the airport, fuel qulity monitoring and accounting.
+They will develop best practices regarding fuel supply and logistics in the airport, fuel quality monitoring and accounting.

 Their task in this project will be to apply a novel methodology for reporting and accounting of SAF.